Contacting Environmental Health: A Guide for Tenants

 Housing Disrepair Compensation Claims

-Housing disrepair claims allow tenants to hold their landlords accountable for failing to maintain a property in a safe and habitable condition.
-If issues like damp, mould, faulty heating, broken windows, or unsafe electrics have been reported to your landlord but remain unresolved, you may have grounds for a claim.
+Claims for housing disrepair let tenants hold their landlords responsible for not keeping a property in a safe and liveable state.
+You might be entitled to a claim if problems including damp, mould, poor heating, broken windows, or dangerous electrics have been notified to your landlord but still exist.

 How SilverOak Solicitors Can Help